vcoetzee/nutrition-project/README.md

 #### Feature Engineering
 Feature engineering was performed in jupyter noteboook using Python 3.

-<u>Main data set</u> (nutrition-data-wrangling1)
+<u> Main data set</u> (nutrition-data-wrangling1)
-*Missing values:* Initially all variables, except "id" had one or more missing values.
+<br>*Missing values:* Initially all variables, except "id" had one or more missing values.
 One row had no values, except "id".
 I dropped the row (df.dropna) and reset the index (df.reset_index).
 Eleven variables were also dropped (df.drop) because they were not important for the analyses.
 Forty-six (70%) of the remaining variables had one or more missing variables.
 Missing values were (a) replaced by the mean in forty-two numerical variables and (b) replaced by the most common value in four categorical variables.

 *Dimension reduction*